 A cancerous tumor is malignant, meaning it can grow and spread to other parts of the body.
 A malignant tumor can destroy the cortex and spread to nearby tissue.
 If bone tumor cells get into the bloodstream, they can spread to other parts of the body, especially the lungs, through a process called metastasis.

 A benign tumor means the tumor can grow, but it will not spread to other parts of the body.
 Even though a benign tumor does not spread outside the bone, it can grow large enough to press on surrounding tissue, weaken the bone, and cause the bone to fracture.

 There are different types of bone cancer:

-Osteosarcoma and Ewing sarcoma.
+Ewing sarcoma and osteosarcoma.
 These are 2 of the most common types of bone cancer.
 They mainly occur in children and young adults.
 Ewing sarcoma is unusual in that it can occur in either bone or in soft tissue.
 Refer to the guide to soft-tissue sarcoma for Ewing sarcomas that occur in soft tissue.
 Refer to the guide to osteosarcoma to learn more about osteosarcoma.